Emanuel offers dispassionate response to William Daley's 'big-boy pants' blast

 “Within the first minutes of becoming mayor, I praised Mayor Daley at my inaugural. … I know he loves the city.
 And I believe that.
 And I still believe he cares about it,” Emanuel said after announcing yet another strategic deployment “nerve center,” this time in the Chicago Lawn police district.

-“In answering the question of what it takes to right the ship fiscally and on the pensions, I was actually and I still believe dealing with the situation up-front, handling what was handed to me and the city and making that sure we didn’t run away from it, but dealt with it up-front.
+“In answering the question of what it takes to right the ship fiscally and on the pensions, I was actually and, I still believe, dealing with the situation up-front, handling what was handed to me and the city and making sure we didn’t run away from it, but dealt with it up-front.
 And that is the truth.”

 Emanuel said he meant no disrespect to his predecessor and political mentor.